 Our metabolism is designed to store energy from meals.
 That energy is then released and used between the meals.
 This way we don’t have to be constantly eating to keep our engines going, which is quite convenient.
 Fuel up, and you're good to go until the next meal.

 But one of the modern world problems is that many of us ARE eating constantly, either in the form of solid snacks or sugary drinks.
 As it turns out, this meal pattern might actually be very bad for our health.

 With constant snacking, our metabolism gets bombarded with food constantly, with no breaks in between.
 Our bodies were designed to alternate between feeding and fasting.
 The breaks between the meals also gives our metabolism a break from processing food.
 Our current eating habits, however, puts our metabolism under constant and unnecessary metabolic stress.

-Majority of people follow very inconsistent meal times, and those with a typical work week tend to have a very different meal schedule on the weekends compared to weekdays.
-Being inconsistent and irregular with the number of daily meals and meal times has been suggested to cause “metabolic jetlag”, throwing our internal biological clock out of balance.
+Many of us follow very inconsistent meal times throughout the week.
+Being inconsistent and irregular with the number of daily meals and mealtimes has been suggested to cause “metabolic jetlag”—throwing our internal biological clock out of balance.
 This may contribute to feeling less energetic and even sleep problems.

 But more recent findings suggest that eating even less frequently might bring some extra benefits.